furrer-lab/abn/README.md

 ## Prior to installing

 In order for `abn` to work correctly on your system some dependencies need to be installed.
-If you are on a Linux based system (most of) these dependencies are installed automatically for you when following the [pak](https://pak.r-lib.org/)-based installation procedure described in the [Installation section](#installing-from-github-recommended).
+If you are on a Linux based system (most of) these dependencies are installed automatically for you when following the [pak](https://pak.r-lib.org/)-based installation procedure described in the [Installating from GitHub](#installing-from-github-recommended) section.

 For MacOS and Windows based system some more preparatory steps are required.